 We're talking twice-daily housekeeping, grocery shopping service, and a personal chauffeur.
 You'll even arrive to a stocked kitchen and tasty welcome basket.
 Told you it was regal!

 3. The Lanesborough

 As you'd expect from all of the best resorts in London, The Lanesborough offers a top-notch afternoon tea, with a menu as beautiful as it is delicious.
-No guest should miss the Peggy Porschen Afternoon Tea service served in the breathtakingly gorgeous (and Michelin-starred) Céleste restaurant.
+No guest should miss the afternoon tea service served in the breathtakingly gorgeous Lanesborough Grill restaurant.

 Address: Hyde Park Corner, London

 The Langham, London is a historic marvel set in the most bustling of locales—five minutes from both Oxford Circus and Regent Street Tube stations.